 When receiving a notification or indication, the Client uses the characteristicValueHandle to identify which Characteristic was notified.
-The Client must be aware of the possible Characteristic Value handles that can be notified/indicated at any time, because it has previously activated them by writing its CCCD (see Section 5.1.5).
+The Client must be aware of the possible Characteristic Value handles that can be notified/indicated at any time, because it has previously activated them by writing its CCCD (see Reading and writing characteristic descriptors on page 39).

-5.1.2.
-MTU Exchange
+5.1.2 MTU exchange